abrahamoaks/Birth-Rate-Time-Series-Forecasting/README.md

 ### Data Preprocessing

-The dataset is cleaned and prepared by:
+The dataset was cleaned and prepared by:
 - Setting the `date` column as the index.
 - Resampling and visualizing the data to understand trends and patterns.